Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Computing the radical

 which implies that $w_0 = \frac{1}{d} \sum_c (\sum_{\pi(\widetilde{c})=c} a_{\widetilde{c}}) r_c \in \spn \{r_c\}$ by injectivity of $\pi^*$. \end{proof}

-As in the last case in \Cref{subsec:oddprong}, using \Cref{lemma:manystandardlyemb}, we can assume that $\mathcal{X}_I$ consists of a single even-pronged element.
-Correspondingly, $\tau_{(\mathcal{X}_I,\mathcal{X}_O)}$ consists of one even-pronged infinitesimal polygon $c_I$ and real edges going between the cusps of $c_I$.
-If we label the vertices of $c_I$ by $v_1,..,v_n$ in a counterclockwise order, then by orientability, the endpoints on each real edge must lie on $v_i$ and $v_j$ for $i,j$ of different parity.
+Together with \Cref{lemma:manystandardlyemb}, we can assume that $\tau_{(\mathcal{X}_I,\mathcal{X}_O)}$ is orientable and floral (which implies that the infinitesimal polygon $c_I$ is even-pronged), or \textit{orientable floral} for short.
+See \Cref{fig:evennice} for an example of such a train track.
+In this case, if we label the vertices of $c_I$ by $v_1,..,v_n$ in a counterclockwise order, then by orientability, the endpoints on each real edge must lie on $v_i$ and $v_j$ for $i,j$ of different parity.